-- 4. Acquisition: It is strongly recommended that a same guide star be selected and inserted in the acquisition template for all OBs of a same field, in particular if - relatively good astrometric accuracy is required; - the object is faint or diffuse and unlikely to be visible on short exposures; - the object appears in the field of a bright nebula that saturates the digitized sky survey (DSS) used by the telescope and instrument operator;
+- 4. Filters: Be aware of the windowing of the detector for several filters, especially also when specifying the chopping parameters (see \S 4.4). - 5.
+Acquisition: It is strongly recommended that a guide star is selected and inserted in the acquisition template for all OBs of a same field, in particular if - relatively good astrometric accuracy is required; - the object is faint or diffuse and unlikely to be visible on short exposures; - the object appears in the field of a bright nebula that saturates the digitized sky survey (DSS) used by the telescope and instrument operator; - a chopping throw of more than 25" is required.